dhjensen/cyber-chef-docker/README.md

 # cyber-chef-docker

-Using the offical [CyberChef](https://github.com/gchq/CyberChef) project docker image
+Using the unoffical [CyberChef](https://hub.docker.com/r/mpepping/cyberchef) docker image as the official one does not have arm64 support

 ## .env example